Teenaged Knife Killer Jailed After Deadly Bike Dispute in Bristol

-A 14-year-old boy who stabbed a man to death in Bristol following a dispute over a bike has been convicted of manslaughter.
-The teenager, who cannot be named for legal reasons, is one of the youngest people ever to be convicted of manslaughter in the Avon and Somerset force area.
-The conviction followed a trial at Bristol Crown Court.
+A 14-year-old boy has been found guilty of manslaughter after fatally stabbing a man in Bristol over a row about a bike.
+The teenager, unnamed for legal reasons, ranks among the youngest ever convicted of manslaughter in the Avon and Somerset area.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.